refinedev/refine/documentation/docs/api-reference/core/hooks/data/useOne/index.md

 ### `resource` <PropTag required />

-It will be passed to the `getOne` method from the `dataProvider` as parameter.
+It will be passed to the `getOne` method from the `dataProvider` as a parameter.
 The parameter is usually used as an API endpoint path.
 It all depends on how to handle the `resource` in the `getOne` method.
-See the [creating a data provider](/docs/api-reference/core/providers/data-provider#creating-a-data-provider) section for an example of how resource are handled.
+See the [creating a data provider](/docs/api-reference/core/providers/data-provider#creating-a-data-provider) section for an example of how resources are handled.

 ```tsx
 useOne({